aws/aws-cdi-sdk/USER_GUIDE_TEST_APP.md

     --tx_timeout 16666
     ```

-1. ```cdi_test``` prints registration and log messages that show that it is waiting for a connection from the transmitter:
+1. ```cdi_test``` prints registration and log messages that show it is waiting for a connection from the transmitter:

     ```bash
     [18:56:17] [main:325] -- Running CDI Test  -- 18:56:17 02/26/2020